St. John Parish History

 Providing for the long-term financial health of the parish and its ministries is an ever-present reality.
 Major efforts were underway to look to future needs by endorsing and encouraging endowments.
 An endowment is an investment that will not be touched, but only the interest or income from the investment can be used for the purpose stated.
 At this time St. John has an endowed portfolio of $269,611.
 The funds are invested with the Catholic Foundation of Southwest Indiana, a diocesan-wide venture investing funds for all the parishes in the Diocese of Evansville.

 A Living Legacy Society was established June 24, 2005, with 50 charter members.
 An annual Mass and dinner marks the occasion for members.
 Membership is obtained by naming the parish in a will or estate planning, or a gift of at least $1,000 for an endowment.
 Some 15 ministries, such as, scholarships for St. John School, for higher education, for technology needs, the parish at large, have been established as beneficiaries of endowments.
 The plan is to provide for many on-going parish needs with this extra support of funding.

-The Parish Nursing program surfaced a need for wellness, especially among those above age 50.
-After a fact gathering time and research of other similar programs a Fit Over 50 program was begun in the Fall of 2005.
-The response was so good, that an evening program was also begun in early 2006.
+After a fact-gathering of other similar programs, a Fit Over 50 program was begun in the Fall of 2005.
 Each group meets twice weekly.
 The participants also help in tutoring the little ones at school.

 St. John the Baptist Parish has been and is blessed by God.
 Let us continue to be present as a sign of God's blessing and goodness in our community.
 We serve the Lord in prayer and worship, in forming ourselves and others in His likeness, and in reaching out to others in our community.